Filter Hygiene for Jira — Documentation

 - Export CSV or a cleanup summary if you want a manager/audit snapshot before cleanup.

-- Open Recent Activity to confirm the before/after record was written and whether undo is available.
+DELETE. - Open Recent Activity to confirm the before/after record was written and whether undo is available.

 If you are in Atlassian Administration